 If you have to get more than just one beautiful betta fish, you can get a second fish tank.
 Or use a fish tank divider, which allows you to divide a fish tank into multiple sections.

 Just like most other tropical fish, betta fish only need minimal fish food to thrive.
 Please stop your temptation to feed more food.
 Overfeeding is one of the top fish killers.
 Once a day feeding routine is recommended.
 For each feeding, you only need no more than 3~5 pellets of 0.5mm.
 Or a single piece of a flake of no more than a half square inch crushed into smaller pieces.
 You may feed your betta fish once every two days.
 Do not double the food portion if you do that.
 You may also feed your betta fish twice a day, but then you need to cut the portion to half for each meal.
 Make sure there is no leftover fish food after the feeding.
 If there is, you must remove it immediately to avoid water pollution, and you need to reduce the portion next time.

 For bloodworm type of high protein treats, make sure you only feed 1 or 2 worms at most for each meal.
 Skip the staple food during that day.
 You do not want to overfeed your fish.

 F. Betta Fish Tank Maintenance

-Betta fish is actually quite easy to take care of if you do everything properly.
+Betta fish is quite easy to take care of if you do everything properly.
 They are expected to live for at least 2~5 years if taken care of properly.
 There are also reports of betta fish that lived up to 7~10 years.
 In such case, you need more than just excellent water quality and perfect nutrition fish food.
 As the reports indicate, you also need to make your betta fish work out.
-Typical betta fish do not like strong water current as they are a slow moving species with long fins.
+Typical betta fish do not like strong water current as they are a slow-moving species with long fins.
 However, just like us humans, fish can also live longer if they have been working out regularly.
-If you provide just one hour of stronger than normal current to make them “work out,” they will actually be healthier and live a lot longer than usual.
+If you provide just one hour of stronger than normal current to make them “work out,” they will be healthier and live a lot longer than usual.